 It’s an emotionally powerful film too, which is what gave it that edge over Profound Desires of the Gods for me.
 The heft of this comes in the final 45 minutes.
 Once Orin is content that she has done all she can for her family she finally requests the village elders grant her passage up the mountain and her son Tatsuhei (Ken Ogata) agrees to carry her up there.
 This journey is played out slowly and practically silently (the rules state that those ascending to end their life must not utter a word) as Tatsuhei struggles up the uncompromising terrain.
 When they approach the summit they are greeted by a carpet of skeletal remains, with crows looming over them up on the rocks.
 Orin signals towards the spot she finds most suitable and her son leaves her to meet her God.
 It’s an utterly beautiful moment despite the potentially disturbing surroundings, further demonstrating the power of the film’s ability to toy with your beliefs and feelings.
 It’s not a depressing scene either, just a deeply touching one.
 Orin is so at peace and happy with her life and the forthcoming life of her family, that it makes her decision to make that journey feel like the perfect thing to do.
 Her death certainly looks to be more preferable to what most of us will be treated to – suffering for weeks, months or years in a crowded hospital.
 Imamura doesn’t sugar coat it too much though as he juxtaposes Orin’s passing with that of an old man from the village, an unwanted burden to his son, who has dragged his father up and throws him off the mountain’s edge, sending his frail body cartwheeling over rocks and through trees.

-The Ballad of Narayama is released on Dual Format Blu-Ray & DVD as part of Eureka's Masters of Cinema series on 24th October.
-I was sent the DVD version and the picture and sound quality was excellent other than some of the night scenes being a little overly dark to make out everything that was happening.
+The Ballad of Narayama is released on Dual Format Blu-Ray & DVD as part of Eureka’s Masters of Cinema series on 24th October.
+I was sent the DVD version and the picture and sound quality were excellent other than some of the night scenes being a little overly dark to make out everything that was happening.
 This could be due to the source material though.
-As with the rest of Eureka's Imamura releases there is an extremely insightful interview with Tony Rayns as well as their ever dependable series of booklets containing essays, interviews and behind the scenes stills.
+As with the rest of Eureka’s Imamura releases, there is an extremely insightful interview with Tony Rayns as well as their ever-dependable series of booklets containing essays, interviews and behind the scenes stills.